At least 130 migrants feared drowned in Mediterranean as capsized boat, bodies found | Law-Order

 At least 130 migrants feared drowned in Mediterranean as capsized boat, bodies found

-A spokesman for the NGO said he had no information on the third boat that Alarm Phone had said was in distress.
-Conflict-ridden Libya is a major route for migrants seeking to reach Europe.
-The French NGO said more than 350 people have died this year in the Central Mediterranean making the perilous voyage.
+Libya, divided by civil conflict for years, is a major route for migrants seeking to reach Europe.
+The U.N.'s International Organization for Migration said that the latest deaths would bring the tally for the central Mediterranean route to close to 500 people this year, more than triple the toll for the same period of 2020.

-"States abandon their responsibility to coordinate Search and Rescue operations, leaving private actors and civil society to fill the deadly void they leave behind," SOS Mediterranee said in its statement.
+"States stood defiant and refused to act to save the lives of more than 100 people," said IOM's Safa Msehli.
+"Let it be clear that it is state responsibility to respond to distress calls at sea," she added.
 The U.N. agencies called for reactivating state-led search and rescue operations in the Mediterranean and for a halt to returning migrants to "unsafe ports".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)